facebook/react/docs/docs/reference-react.md

 React.Children.map(children, function[(thisArg)])
 ```

-Invoke a function on every immediate child contained within `children` with `this` set to `thisArg`.
+Invokes a function on every immediate child contained within `children` with `this` set to `thisArg`.
 If `children` is a keyed fragment or array it will be traversed: the function will never be passed the container objects.
 If children is `null` or `undefined`, returns `null` or `undefined` rather than an array.

 #### `React.Children.forEach`